georgid/AlignmentEvaluation/README.md

 Supported detected file formats :
 - mlf format of [htk](htk.eng.cam.ac.uk/)
-- lab format  of tuples begin_timestamp, (end_timestamp), tokenID.
-End timestamp is optional, not considered.
+- lab format  of tuples begin_timestamp, end_timestamp, tokenID.
+If end timestamps are not known, tuples are begin_timestamp, tokenID are acceptable, but the percentage of correct segments might degrade for a dataset with annotated end timestamps.

 Supported annotation file formats:
 - TextGrid of [Praat](www.praat.org/)
 - lab format (see above).
 When exported from many tools among which e.g. [Audacity](http://www.audacityteam.org/home/).
-When end time stamps are provided (begin_timestamp, end_timestamp, tokenID), they are ingored.
+End time stamps are important only for the metric percentage of correct segments.
+They are ingored for the other two metrics.